microsoft/CopilotHackathon/challenges/hangman_exercises.md

 ## Section 1: Project Setup & Initial Exploration

-**Goal:** Set up the basic project structure using the provided `README.md` and Copilot prompts, reinforcing basic interaction.
+**Goal:** Set up the basic project structure using the provided `README.md` and Copilot prompts, reinforcing basic interaction and critical review of build configurations.

 ---